Bosch 18V 1/4″ and 1/2″ Two-In-One Impact Driver vs Makita 18V LXT Quick-Shift Mode Impact Driver: Head-to-Head Comparison

 Quick Verdict

-Choose the Makita XDT16Z if you prefer a lighter, more maneuverable tool for all-day use.
+Choose the Makita XDT16Z if you prefer a lighter, more maneuverable tool with superior fastener precision for all-day finish work and already own or plan to own a separate impact wrench.

 Spec-by-Spec Comparison